vyxl/bosy/notes.md

 did a synthesis on G (i -> X o) with 2 states and ended up with 72 models!

 Q: do all models map to unique automata???

+---

+figured out how to get model to print sexpr (SMT format)

+---

+z3 does sexpr for declare-datatypes wrong

+to extract solution ->
+    start z3
+    pipe in declare-datatypes
+    pipe in function definitions (model.sexpr())
+    ask to extract solution